Umuzi-org/tech-department/content/projects/capstone-projects/quizmaster/_index.md

 ---
+_db_id: 422
+content_type: project
+ready: true
+submission_type: nosubmit
 title: The Quizmaster
-ready: True
-submission_type: nosubmit
 ---

 ## Who should do this?